In the classic book Science and Sanity, Alfred Korzybski wrote:

 Time and ordinal are slightly different but use many similar words in their use.
 You can identify these with words like: Before, during, after, later, first, second, last, etc.

-- After you sign up for e-mail updates you’ll be able to download the book Friction Free Sales & Marketing for free.
+- After you sign up for e-mail updates you’ll get sections from the book Friction Free Sales & Marketing for free.

 - You can finish reading this article before you sign up for updates.

-- The second thing you’ll do after registering is confirm your e-mail address so we can send you the book’s download link.
+- The second thing you’ll do after registering is confirm your e-mail address so we can send you the free goodies.

 These all assume something happened before, during, or after the event mentioned.
 In the last example, I mention the second thing you’ll do after signing up.
 This assumes you’re going to sign up and do the first.